DailyDAC

 We need to back up just a little more before we move on.

 What does §1129(a)(8) require?
-It requires every class under the plan to either accept the plan or to not be impaired by the plan.
-So, if that is not the case, the plan can’t be confirmed under §1129(a).
+It requires every class under the plan either to accept the plan or to not be impaired by the plan.
+So, if neither is the case, the plan can’t be confirmed under §1129(a).
 And that is where §1129(b)(1) comes in.

 Section 1129(b)(1), again, essentially says, “if your plan meets every requirement of §1129(a) except §1129(a)(8), you can still confirm your plan under §1129(b).”
 This manner of confirmation is what is popularly called “cramdown.”
-When one crams down a plan, it does so on a class (or more than one class) that is impaired under the plan, but which has not accepted the plan.
+When a plan proponent crams down a plan, it does so on a class (or more than one class) that both is impaired under the plan, and which has not accepted the plan.

 Now we can go back to §1129(b)(2).
-Again, it defines “fair and equitable,” and it does so differently depending on whether the class at issue is comprised of a secured claim, one comprised of unsecured claims, or one comprised of equity interests.
+Again, it defines “fair and equitable,” and it does so differently depending on whether the class at issue is composed of a secured claim, composed of unsecured claims, or composed of equity interests.

 (Stay with us, we’re almost there.)

 Now we’ll say it in plain English: a plan in a traditional chapter 11 or non-subchapter V small business chapter 11 satisfies the test as to a class of unsecured claims if either: (a) members of the class will be paid in full on their allowed claims, either in full on the effective date or over time and with a market rate of interest; or (b) no junior class gets anything under the plan.
-This, which we mention in Section 8 above, is the “Absolute Priority Rule35 and, again, its existence (and nonexistence in subchapter V) is the critical reason, more than any other, why subchapter V is so good.
+This, which we mention in Section 5:9 above, is the “Absolute Priority Rule41and, again, the existence of the Absolute Priority Rule in chapter 11 cases (and its nonexistence in subchapter V chapter 11 cases) is the principal reason why subchapter V is so good.

 Assume you (or your fund, family office, etc.) owns XYZ, Inc. You are considering a chapter 11 filing for XYZ, Inc. because the debt on its balance sheet is killing the company.
 You can use traditional chapter 11 to restructure the balance sheet and right-size the company, no problem.
 But unless you can pay all unsecured classes 100% of what they are owed, or you know they will voluntarily agree to less, your equity will be wiped clean.
 Stated another way, the company can emerge from traditional chapter 11 with a beautifully clean balance sheet, but the only problem is that the equity will be owned by someone else.